Connic

 • 5.Optionally call another agent for specialized tasks

-Each step consumes tokens.
-Each step can fail.
-Traditional metrics like "average response time" hide all this complexity.
+Each step consumes tokens, and each step can fail.
+Traditional metrics like "average response time" hide all that.
 You need granular visibility into each phase.

 The Four Pillars of Agent Observability